x4dr/Fen/endworld/mecha/systems/computers.md

 - Programs won't start if CPU is insufficient
 - You may shift `[8,12,17,20]` CPU between programs with a **Theory, Computer Usage** check
 - Underpowered programs perform worse (scale all effects unfavorably)
-- Overpowered programs usually don’t perform better - only faster
+- Overpowered programs usually don't perform better - only faster

 ---